mrd0x/secblog/src/pages/spoofing-file-extensions-using-gdrive-and-onedrive/index.md

 ## Scenario 2

 In the second scenario, the file is automatically saved and the user will need to open it with Word somehow.
-Clearly this scenario is not as ideal because double clicking on the file wont't work.
+Clearly this scenario is not as ideal because double clicking on the file won't work.
 Nonetheless, below I demonstrate the scenario.
 I start with the assumption that the user had already downloaded the file.
 Although I would agree that this scenario seems less likely to happen we have to remember that the user had Google vouch for them that the file is a Word document.

 ![Scenario-Two](./scenario2.gif)